xzhu411/4100Final/README.md

 The processed_data contain all the data generated from different API.
 To save time, only run the lyrics-processing.ipynb, which has all the sentiment analysis related code.

-## files
+## Files
-data_generatin.ipynb: to get all the data, including the top 100 songs, their lyrics, their genres information. lyrics_processing.ipynb: to do the sentiment analysis
+- data_generatin.ipynb: to get all the data, including the top 100 songs, their lyrics, their genres information.
+- lyrics_processing.ipynb: to do the sentiment analysis

-## resource
+## Resource
 - [Spotify API](https://developer.spotify.com/)
 - [Genius API](https://docs.genius.com/)
 - and thanks to [billboard.py](https://github.com/kevinschaich/billboard)